-The main claim of this paper is that we can exploit the rulebased structure to gain efficiency.
-We show how the rule The expansion of S corresponds to the cross product of the elements of S and, when S consists of non-intersecting sets, to the set of minimal hitting sets [Reiter, 1987] of S. The set of possible worlds corresponds to the expansion of C.
+The expansion of S corresponds to the cross product of the elements of S and, when S consists of non-intersecting sets, to the set of minimal hitting sets [Reiter, 1987] of S. The set of possible worlds corresponds to the expansion of C.